-These are exactly the kinds of qualities that Theodora and her teaching partner Michael would see their students demonstrate as they faced an interesting and challenging prospect.
-They were to apply Solution Fluency to the idea of promoting a healthier lifestyle to their peers in school, and eventually to their whole community.
+These are precisely the kinds of qualities that Theodora and her teaching partner Michael would see their students demonstrate as they faced an exciting and challenging prospect.
+They were to apply Solution Fluency to the idea of promoting a healthier lifestyle to their peers in school and eventually to their whole community.

-In the course of their research, the students of the Obesity Fighters team soon discovered the contributing factors to this threat to children’s health and wellness included an increasing use of technology, a lack of physical activity, poor eating habits, and a lack of basic nutritional knowledge
+In the course of their research, the students of the Obesity Fighters team soon discovered the contributing factors to this threat to children’s health and wellness included the following:

 She adds, “Working directly with Lee Watanabe-Crockett was an invaluable experience, as he was able to do for us what we do for our students.
 Lee brought clarity to the process, provided opportunities for exploration, and offered plenty of support along the way.”

 With the Fluencies, students are able to look broadly at their defined problem of practice and seek points of view other than those of their teacher.
 They are able to question, critique and challenge information to discern its validity, reliability and usability as well.

 - Students find working with the Fluencies useful and engaging.

 - They display a strong understanding of the processes and the content.

 - Learning is shared with parents and with the broader community.

 - Students are developing high-level thinking and problem-solving skills and mindsets.

 - They are nurturing their independence and maturity.